BUSINESS HOURS: Monday – Friday 8:00 A.M to 5:00 P.M. | LUNCH: 12:00 P.M. to 1:00 P.M. | CLOSED : Federal and Tribal Holidays

 3) Establish mutual trust, respect and understanding through education.

 PRIORITY PROCESS: The priority process that the Tonalea Chapter developed was through strategic planning sessions, public hearings, discussions and collaboration with the community.
-This has been completed and the outcomes of those sessions are what was submitted as the Infrastructure Capital Improvement Plan 2019-2024.
+Priority Lists are generated and entered into the Wind System – Infrastructure Capital Improvement Plan.
+These information are public.

-Two vacancies to be filled via Chapter Resolution.
-Interested individuals are encouraged to inquire within the Tonalea Chapter Administration.
+Four vacancies to be filled via Chapter Resolution.
+Interested individuals are encouraged to inquire with the Tonalea Chapter Administration.

 Alfonda Watson| Administrative Assistant